-Pinning along the Diagonal Mark, pin each Muslin Square to a Liberty Square, right sides together, until you have 52 pairs.
+Pinning along the Diagonal Mark, pin each Background Square to a Contrast Color Square, right sides together, until you have 52 pairs.

 Chain piece the pinned pairs together, first by sewing ¼ inch from one side of the Diagonal Mark and then flipping around the pieces and sewing a ¼ inch from the other side of the Diagonal Mark.

 Once you’ve sewn all of the pairs and clipped them apart from each other, use your rotary cutter and non-slip ruler to cut along each Diagonal Mark.
 This yields two triangle shaped pieces from each pair.

 Press all of these pieces open so that they form a 4 ½-inch square, pressing the seam allowances towards the darker side of the square.

 Piece the Medium and Small Triangle Corner Blocks